Recent developments in mathematical aspects of relativistic fluids: Relativistic fluids with viscosity

 Currently, it is the set of necessary conditions \eqref{E:Necessary_causality_DNMR} that found more direct applications in numerical simulations of the quark-gluon plasma.
 This is because one can test, at each time step in these simulations, whether inequalities \eqref{E:Necessary_causality_DNMR} are satisfied and, if they are not, this means that causality has been violated in the simulation (of course, if \eqref{E:Necessary_causality_DNMR} holds causality is not guaranteed, see Remark \ref{R:Check_sufficient_and_necessary_conditions}).
-Recently, two groups of researchers, Plumberg, Almaalol, Dore, Noronha, and Noronha-Hostler \cite{Plumberg:2021bme}, and Chiu and Shen \cite{Chiu:2021muk}, tested conditions \eqref{E:Necessary_causality_DNMR} against numerical simulations of the quark-gluon plasma in collisions of heavy ions.
+Recently, two groups of researchers, \cite{Plumberg:2021bme} and \cite{Chiu:2021muk}, tested conditions \eqref{E:Necessary_causality_DNMR} against numerical simulations of the quark-gluon plasma in collisions of heavy ions.
 They found out that \emph{causality is violated} in several stages of the simulations, particular at earlier times.
-In fact, 20--30\% of the fluid cells violate causality at the initial stages of the simulation, see Figure \ref{F:Causality_violations}.
+In fact, 20--30\% of the fluid cells violate causality at the initial stages of the simulation, see Fig.~\ref{F:Causality_violations}.

 Here, we will not discuss possible consequences of such causality violations for the current understanding of the quark-gluon plasma.
 Such an analysis would steer us away from our goal of focusing on mathematical aspects.
-We refer instead to \cite{Plumberg:2021bme,Chiu:2021muk}.
+We refer instead to \cite{Plumberg:2021bme} and \cite{Chiu:2021muk}.
 We will restrict ourselves to the following general remarks.